Who is eligible to sponsor a registered apprenticeship program?

 How do I find out if an occupation is eligible for registered apprenticeships?

-You can link to the full alphabetical listing of occupations that currently have registered apprenticeship programs here.
+To view the full alphabetical listing of occupations that currently have registered apprenticeship programs, visit the DOL website.

 What if the occupation for which I’d like to develop a program is not on the list?
 Is a program still an option?